Xilentileigh/Ruby-Macro/README.md

 15/31 item spots have paths
 other item spots will not have paths
-because they are not worth to go
-for the sake of time
+because they are not worth to go into for the sake of time